 'Imagination, Exploration, Memory: French-Australian Shared Histories' is a 6-year biennial project about Australian and French historical links.
 It features:

 - an international seminar program

 We play an active leadership role in PARBICA, the International Council on Archives' (ICA) Pacific Regional Branch.
 We manage the branch finances, membership and the PARBICA website.

 PARBICA represents more than 20 Pacific nations, states and territories, including Australia.

 - non-government archival institutions and associations

-With AusAID and Archives New Zealand's cooperation, we have led the Recordkeeping for Good Governance Toolkit's development for the Pacific.
-This Toolkit was translated into French for use in French-speaking territories in Africa and the Caribbean.
+With AusAID and Archives New Zealand's cooperation, we have led the development of the Recordkeeping for Good Governance Toolkit for the Pacific.
+This toolkit was translated into French for use in French-speaking territories in Africa and the Caribbean.